mateussouzaweb/kvm-qemu-virtualization-guide/Docs/07 - Windows Virtualization.md

 **Installation:**

 - For Windows 11 installations, make sure that Secure Boot and TPM 2.0 are configured in the virtual machine.
-- Installation process will require a virtualized display graphics.
+- Installation runs fine with the GPU passthrough, you don't need to attach a virtual display to run installation.
+- The correct network interface model is also important for internet access.
+See the notes below for more details.
+- Make sure you have the VirtIO ISO configured as a CDROM device during the installation process.
-- In the disk selection process, you must install the VirtIO driver if disks are not visible.
-Make sure you have the VirtIO ISO configured as a CDROM device.
+- Once you are in the disk selection process of Windows installation, you must install the VirtIO drivers from the CDROM if disks are not visible.
-- After installing, remember to install VirtIO software.
+- After installing, remember to install VirtIO software from the VirtIO ISO.
+This software includes drivers for QEMU Guest Agent and SPICE guest agent and drivers.

 **Graphics:**

-- Use the patched VGA BIOS on Nvidia GPUs.
+- Remember to use the patched VGA BIOS on Nvidia GPUs.
 - Just install the GPU driver of the manufacturer (AMD/Nvidia) and GPU should work.
-- After the driver has been installed, remove the virtualized display graphics if you are having issues.
+- After the driver has been installed, remove the virtualized display graphics if you are having display issues.

 **USB:**